aprilwebster/conversation-simple/README.md

-# Food-Coach
+# Food Coach

 This application demonstrates how the Conversation Service can be adapted to use Tone Analyzer's tone along with intents and entities in a simple chat interface.

 ![Demo GIF](readme_images/demo.gif?raw=true)

-For more information about the Conversation Service, see the [detailed documentation](http://www.ibm.com/watson/developercloud/doc/conversation/overview.shtml).
+For more information on the Conversation Service, see the [detailed documentation](http://www.ibm.com/watson/developercloud/doc/conversation/overview.shtml).
-For more information about the Tone Analyzer Service, see the [detailed documentation](http://www.ibm.com/watson/developercloud/tone-analyzer.html).
+For more information on the Tone Analyzer Service, see the [detailed documentation](http://www.ibm.com/watson/developercloud/tone-analyzer.html).

-# What does Food Coach do?
+# What does the Food Coach do?

-The app interface is designed for chatting with a coaching bot.
-It asks the user if they've had a particular meal (breakfast, lunch, or dinner) based on the time of day, and what the user ate.
+The food coach is a sample chat-bot application.
+The bot asks the user if they've had a particular meal (breakfast, lunch, or dinner) based on the time of day, and what the user ate for that meal.

 The chat interface is in the left panel of the UI, and the JSON response object that the Conversation Service returns in the right panel.
 The user's input is run against a small set of sample data trained with the following intents: